-Content is posted every Friday morning at 9 AM on The Activist History Review and are shared via social networking at 10 AM.
-Once your publication date has been assigned, your draft submissions should be sent to the provided email on the Monday before that date no later than noon (12 PM) for editing.
+Content is posted every Friday morning at 9 AM on The Activist History Review and are shared via social networking at 10 AM unless otherwise notified.
+Once your publication date has been assigned, your draft submissions should be sent to the provided email one week before that date no later than noon (12 PM) for editing.
 Please include potential titles for your piece.
-Edited submissions will be returned to you on Wednesday evening no later than 5 PM and you should submit your final draft by Thursday afternoon no later than 48 hours before its scheduled publication date.
+Edited submissions will be returned to you within 72 hours and you should submit your final draft no later than 48 hours before its scheduled publication date.
 In other words, Friday pieces should be drafted by the previous Friday, returned by Monday, and finalized by Wednesday.
 The editors of The Activist History Review will make every attempt to accommodate different timetables as needed (so long as this need is communicated ahead of time).

 Final submissions should include a short author bio (no more than 100 words) and an author head shot.

-Unless you choose to include your contact information in your article, any contact by readers will be funneled through the official Activist History email account and passed on to you separately for your safety and sanity.
+Unless you choose to include your contact information in your article, any contact by readers will be funneled through the official Activist History email account and passed on to you separately.